Comingle/OSSex/README.md

 ```

 If `ID` is 1, it sets up a device based on the Mod Beta.
 Any other number will set up a device for a LilyPad USB / Atmega32U4.
-Almost all toys will use an `ID` of 0.

 ## Turn a motor (output) on/off